nimser/ai-sdk-v5-crash-course/exercises/05-context-engineering/05.05-chain-of-thought/solution/output.md

 } & {};
 ```

-Here's how it works:
+Let's see what happens here:

-1.  `[K in keyof T]: T[K]` creates a mapped type that iterates over the keys of `T` and recreates the properties.
+1.  **Mapped Type:** `[K in keyof T]: T[K]` This part iterates over the keys of the input type `T`.
+For each key `K`, it takes the corresponding value `T[K]` and creates a new property with the same key and value.
+Effectively, it rebuilds the type `T`.
-2.  `& {}` This part intersects the mapped type with an empty object.
-This forces TypeScript to resolve the type fully.
+2.  **`& {}`:**  This part is crucial for prettifying.
+The `& {}` intersection type merges the result of the mapped type with an empty object (`{}`).
+This forces TypeScript to fully resolve the mapped type, making the final type definition more explicit and easier to understand in the IDE.
+Without this, the type might appear as a "mapped type" in the IDE, which is less readable.

-### `EventMap` Type
+## `EventMap`

-The `EventMap` type is a key-value object that defines the structure for different events in your application.
-The keys are the event names (e.g., `"login"`, `"logout"`, `"updateUsername"`), and the values are objects that describe the data associated with each event.
+The `EventMap` type defines the structure of your events.
+It's an object where each key represents an event type, and the value describes the data associated with that event.

 ```typescript
 type EventMap = {